Helica-core/pocker/README.md

 # pocker
-A naive PHP client for docker engine API developing~
+A naive PHP client for docker engine API
+in developing~

 # usage
 ```php